ExpressLRS/ExpressLRS/PCB/900MHz/RX_Mini_v1.1/README.md

 - PCB Thickness 0.6m.
 Thicker is ok but the Rx becomes bulky.
 Going thinner to 0.4mm costs more!
+- Check the price for 5, 10, and 30 pieces.
+It is sometimes cheaper to order 30 than 10 and only a minor increase in price compared to 5.

 ### Component placement